René Meulensteen: Fulham

 Meulensteen returned to England in November 2013 to take up a coaching position under Martin Jol at Fulham.
 Less than three weeks later, Jol was sacked by Fulham after five consecutive league defeats, with Meulensteen taking over as manager.
 His first match as Fulham manager was a 2–1 loss to Tottenham Hotspur on 4 December, where Ashkan Dejagah scored the only goal for Meulensteen's side.
 Fulham won their first match under Meulensteen days later on 8 December, beating Aston Villa 2–0 with goals from Steve Sidwell and Dimitar Berbatov.
 On 14 February 2014, Fulham hired Felix Magath to replace Meulensteen as manager, sacking Meulensteen four days later.

 In November 2014, he was hired as a consultant by the Philadelphia Union from Major League Soccer.

 Maccabi Haifa

 On 9 August 2016, Meulensteen was presented as head coach by Maccabi Haifa from Israeli Premier League.
 His appointment lasted just over six months, and then resigned as head coach on 13 February 2017.

 Kerala Blasters

 On 14 July 2017, Meulensteen was appointed as head coach of Indian Super League side Kerala Blasters.
 The club parted ways with Meulensteen after poor start of the season.
 He resigned as head coach on 2 January 2018.

 Australia

 Meulensteen served as an assistant coach with Australia from 2018 to 2024.

+Administrative career

+On 3 August 2026, Meulensteen was appointed as Stockport County's inaugural Director of Football Methodology, a newly created role.
+The club said he would oversee the implementation of a unified football philosophy across all levels, from the academy to the first team.